2026 STUDENT FILM COMPETITON

 - All applicants MUST be currently enrolled in a Central Coast High School

-- All submissions must be NO LONGER than 5-minutes in length, and must not include explicit material of any kind.
+- All submissions must be NO LONGER than 10-minutes in length, and must not include explicit content unsuitable for audiences under 13.

 - Films from the following categories are accepted: